 A robocall is a type of phone call, which delivers pre-recorded messages through an automated dialer.
 It’s a common belief that robocalls are from telemarketers or even scammers, but they can also be used to deliver alerts and awareness.

 Robocalls are usually categorized in the following:

 - Payment Reminders

-However, not all of these are cause of concern as users will not get impacted by alerts or reminders.
+However, not all of these are a cause of concern as users will not get impacted by alerts or reminders.
 Only the spam calls generated by spammers affects the most.

 Implementing STIR/SHAKEN with a Session Border Controller